GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 To request a buffer, populate the @bs::ct::POOLED_STORAGE_BUFFER_DESC descriptor by calling either @bs::ct::POOLED_STORAGE_BUFFER_DESC::createStandard or @bs::ct::POOLED_STORAGE_BUFFER_DESC::createStructured.

 Then call @bs::ct::GpuResourcePool::get with the provided descriptor.
 This will either create a new render texture/buffer, or return one from the pool.
-The returned object is @bs::ct::PooledRenderTexture for textures and @ref bs::ct::PooledStorageBuffer  "ct::PooledStorageBuffer" for buffers.
+The returned object is @bs::ct::PooledRenderTexture for textures and @bs::ct::PooledStorageBuffer for buffers.

 Once you are done using the texture or buffer, call @bs::ct::GpuResourcePool::release to return the object to the pool, and make it available for other systems.
 If you plan on using this object again, make sure to keep a reference to the **ct::PooledRenderTexture** / **ct::PooledStorageBuffer** object.
 This will prevent the pool from fully destroying the object so it may be reused.